 The total TIF-eligible cost authorized in the Detailed Estimate of Project Cost and Timing represents the total TIF Capital Budget for which TIF funds may be used.
 Finance costs represent the estimated amount of interest incurred if the City were to borrow funds to pay for the entire TIF-eligible costs.
-Staff estimates that in the event the City of Madison borrows funds to pay for the capital costs authorized herein that tax increments estimated to be generated by the district over its life may be sufficient to repay \$13,658,000 of the \$14,160,000 of estimated project costs and an estimated \$3,927,000 financing cost.
+Staff estimates that in the event the City of Madison borrows funds to pay for the capital costs authorized herein that tax increments estimated to be generated by the district over its life may be sufficient to repay \$13,658,000 of the \$16,575,000 of estimated project costs and an estimated \$4,096,000 financing cost (\$3,927,000 [original project cost financing] + \$169,000 [2020 First Project Plan Amendment financing]).
+The First Project Plan Amendment to TID 42 anticipates \$1,700,000 of donated incremental revenue from TID 39 to flow into TID 42, which will require \$0 finance costs for these expenditures, as all funds from TID 39 are incremental revenue (i.e. TIF cash).
+TID 42 will pay for the additional \$715,000 of expenditures through capital borrowing.